minin43/TTT-Custom-Roles/CONVARS.md

 // Parasite
-ttt_parasite_is_monster                        0       // Whether the parasite should be treated as a member of the monster team (rather than the traitor team) ttt_parasite_infection_time                    45      // The time it takes in seconds for the parasite to fully infect someone ttt_parasite_infection_warning_time            0       // The time in seconds after infection to warn the victim with an ambiguous message.
-Set to 0 to disable. ttt_parasite_infection_transfer                0       // Whether the parasite's infection will transfer if the parasite's killer is killed by another player ttt_parasite_infection_transfer_reset          1       // Whether the parasite's infection progress will reset if their infection is transferred to another player ttt_parasite_infection_suicide_mode            0       // The way to handle when a player infected by the parasite kills themselves.
+ttt_parasite_is_monster                        0       // Whether the parasite should be treated as a member of the monster team (rather than the traitor team) ttt_parasite_infection_time                    45      // The time it takes in seconds for the parasite to fully infect someone.
+Set to 0 to only respawn the parasite when their killer is killed ttt_parasite_infection_warning_time            0       // The time in seconds after infection to warn the victim with an ambiguous message.
+Set to 0 to disable. ttt_parasite_infection_transfer                0       // Whether the parasite's infection will transfer if the parasite's killer is killed by another player.
+Only used when ttt_parasite_infection_time is higher than 0 ttt_parasite_infection_transfer_reset          1       // Whether the parasite's infection progress will reset if their infection is transferred to another player ttt_parasite_infection_suicide_mode            0       // The way to handle when a player infected by the parasite kills themselves.
 0 - Do nothing.
 1 - Respawn the parasite.
 2 - Respawn the parasite ONLY IF the infected player killed themselves with a console command like "kill" ttt_parasite_respawn_mode                      0       // The way in which the parasite respawns.
 0 - Take over host.
 1 - Respawn at the parasite's body.
 2 - Respawn at a random location.